-No offense to the other cities in this guide, but Melbourne is the greatest food city in the world.
-And only a tiny bit of that statement is due to hometown bias.
-Despite being a relatively small city (4 million people) at basically the end of the earth, the food here is up there with places like New York City or London, and has the kind of variety you won’t find anywhere else.
+Despite being a relatively small city (four million people) at basically the end of the earth, Melbourne has food that’s up there with places like New York City or London, and has the kind of variety you won’t find anywhere else.

 There’s plenty to eat in the main Central Business District (the locals just refer to it as “the city”), but a lot can also be found in surrounding neighborhoods like Fitzroy, Carlton, and Richmond.
 And while you can certainly go all-in on fine dining, these days a lot of the more interesting spots are casual, focused on family-style menus or small plates or things to share.
 And then you have the cafes.
 Melbourne is a coffee town, but “coffee shops” are unheard of - cafes are almost always table-service affairs with full menus with actually-exciting things to eat.
 Competition is fierce, which means you’re more likely to get ham hock benedict or a full Indonesian breakfast than plain old bacon and eggs at some of the cooler spots around.

 The Melbourne food scene is interesting and insanely varied, and yes, also pretty expensive.
 But if you like to eat, you need to get Melbourne on your list.
 And maybe plan on doing more than just three meals a day - you’ve got a lot to get through.